Living Oceans Society: Initiatives

 Living Oceans Society focuses its work on six initiatives: salmon farming, ocean acidification, sustainable seafood, ocean ecosystems, tankers and ocean planning.

 Ocean planning

-Living Oceans Society is working to establish ecosystem-based management (EBM), including a network of Marine Protected Areas (MPAs) in Canada's North Pacific waters.
+Living Oceans Society is working to establish ecosystem-based management (EBM), including a Marine Protected Areas (MPAs) network in Canada's North Pacific waters.
 Living Oceans Society is actively involved in both the federal Pacific North Coast Integrated Management Area (PNCIMA) marine planning process, and the Marine Planning Partnership (MaPP) between the Province of British Columbia and the First Nations groups of B.C.'s North and Central Coasts and Haida Gwaii.
-The organization is working with local stakeholders to better manage the area's resources and ensure a healthy ocean and healthy communities in the region.
+The organization is working with local stakeholders to manage the area's resources better and ensure a healthy ocean and healthy communities in the region.
 To support this work, Living Oceans Society has researched and analyzed socio-economics of coastal communities, current management practices for MPAs, and fishing bycatch, and has gathered data in deep sea ecosystems.